Liam Napier: The five stages of Cricket World Cup grief

 On the go and no time to finish that story right now?
 Your News is the place for you to save content to read later from any device.
 Register with us and content you save will appear here so you can access them to read later.

+2. Anger: At the freak overthrows, the umpiring blunders, the ludicrous ICC laws.

-3. Bargaining: For more than 25 years tied ODI games were decided by who lost fewer wickets.
+3. Bargaining: For morethan 25 years tied ODI games were decided by who lost fewer wickets.
 The last World Cup had different rules.
-If the 2015 final was tied, the trophy would be shared.
+If the 2015 final had been tied, the trophy would have been shared.
 Remember the Lions series, anyone?

 5. Acceptance: Not anytime soon, though there were chances to seal it.
 The Trent Boult catch.
 Mitchell Santner ducking the last ball.
 Pinpointing any number of instances in this mad match is not difficult.
 Don't worry, the Black Caps made the last two finals, they'll be there for the next, right?
 Four years is not that long to wait.